egeloen/IvoryGoogleMapBundle/Resources/doc/service/geocoder.md

 ## Configuration

-In order to use the directions service, you need to configure it.
+In order to use the direction service, you need to configure it.

 ### Http client and message factory